On this page:

 More Local Living Low Energy Lifestyles Crowdsourcing Dematerialization Design for Repair

-Vertical Farming Life Extension More Women in Authority The Death of Economics
+Vertical Farming Resources from Space Life Extension More Women in Authority The Death of Economics

 When faced with fresh challenges and the opportunities and threats posed by technological innovation, the human race has always evolved to live, work and explore in new ways.
 Listed below are some of those rising social, industrial and organizational phenomenon that look set to trigger many changes in our lives and belief systems over the coming decades.

 Please note that trends specifically linked to particular technologies and their development are included here in the future technologies section.

 Due to Peak Oil and wider resource depletion, within a few decades it is going to be impossible to trade globally in most foods and many basic goods.
 We therefore need to start preparing for a world focused far more on localization and far less on globalization.
 For more information, please see the more local living page.

 The 'net energy' output of all alternative energy sources is far lower than that of petroleum.
 This means that, while wind, wave and solar technologies may be able to power the world of tomorrow, they will not be able to fuel a clone of today.
 We will therefore soon have to start investing in low-power devices, as well as learning to live in new, more energy efficient ways.
 For more information, please see the low energy lifestyles page.